Ben Belitt

 Ben Belitt (May 2, 1911 – August 17, 2003) was an American poet and translator.
-Besides writing poetry, he also translated several books of poetry by Pablo Neruda and Federico García Lorca from Spanish to English.
+Besides writing poetry, he also translated several books of poetry by Pablo Neruda, Rafael Alberti, and Federico García Lorca from Spanish to English.

 Life

 Belitt was born in New York City.
 He was educated at the University of Virginia, receiving a B.A. in 1932 and an M.A. in 1934, and he was a doctoral student at that university from 1934 to 1936.
 By the early 1940s, he had taken up an appointment at Bennington College in Bennington, Vermont, where he remained, living in a former firehouse in North Bennington, for the rest of his life.
 A bachelor, he became a good friend of the dancer (and fellow teacher at Bennington) Bill Bales, of his wife Jo Van Fleet, and of their son Michael Bales, and regularly spent holidays with this family at Bennington or in New York City.